iampranavdhar/iampranavdhar/README.md

 #### 👨🏻‍💻 About Me

-I am an ambitious computer science engineer, an open-source enthusiast, Full Stack Developer(MERNG, Django) and a curious person to learn new things every day and improve myself.
+I am an ambitious software engineer, an open-source enthusiast, Full Stack Developer(MERNG, Django, React Native) and a curious person to learn new things every day and improve myself.
 I am always ready to have new experiences, meet new people and learn new things.
 I find the idea of creating value for people and impacting the world through my work delightful.

-- 🌱 I’m currently learning System Design and also doing my Summer Internship at SAP Labs
+- 🌱 I’m currently trying to make an impact by building different products :)
-- ❤️ I have developed a recent love for TypeScript.
+- ❤️ I have developed a love for TypeScript.
 - 💻 I am currently a Mentor at [amFOSS](http://www.amfoss.in)
-- 🎓 Studying Computer Science Engineering at Amrita Vishwa Vidyapeetham.
+- 🎓 Working as a Software Developer at SAP LABS.
 - 💬 Ask me about Full Stack Web Development
 - 😄 Pronouns: He/His/Him